mdsol/hale/README.md

 Each Resource Object SHOULD contain a 'self' link that corresponds with the IANA registered 'self' relation (as defined by [RFC5988]) whose target is the resource's URI.

 ### Link Relations
-Custom link relation types (Extension Relation Types in [RFC5988]) SHOULD be URIs that when dereferenced in a web browser provide relevant documentation, in the form of an HTML page, about the meaning and/or behaviour of the target Resource.
+Custom link relation types (Extension Relation Types in [RFC5988]) SHOULD be URIs that when dereferenced in a web browser provide relevant documentation, in the form of an HTML page, about the meaning and/or behavior of the target Resource.
 This will improve the discoverability of the API.

 The CURIE Syntax [W3C.NOTE-curie-20101216] or Document Classes MAY be used for brevity for these URIs.
 CURIEs are established within a HALE document via a set of Link Objects with the relation type "curies" on the root Resource Object.
 Classes are established within a HALE document via the _meta property.
 These links contain a URI Template with the token 'rel', and are named via the "name" property.